boldbi/bold-bi-docs/docs/faq/how-to-restart-the-bold-bi-embedded-application.md

 1. Open the IIS Manager and use the site’s dropdown to find the Bold BI Embedded app.
 ![IIS Manager](/static/assets/faq/images/iis-manager-site.png)

-2. In Manage Websites in the IIS Manager, you can restart the application.
+2. In Manage Websites in the IIS Manager, you can stop and start the application.
 ![IIS Manager](/static/assets/faq/images/iis-manager-restart.png)

 > **NOTE:** If the Bold BI Embedded and Bold Reports enterprise apps are installed with a common login, the site name will be `BoldAppsEnterpriseEdition`.